Barksdale Air Force Base: History

+Historical Land Use

+Prior to the establishment of Barksdale Field in 1932, the area consisted of large cotton plantations that operated through the forced labor of enslaved African Americans during the 19th century.
+Following emancipation, the land was worked predominantly by Black sharecroppers and tenant farmers under exploitative conditions common throughout the post-Reconstruction South.
+The creation of Barksdale Field involved the acquisition of over 22,000 acres via eminent domain, including the clearing of more than 1,400 acres of former cotton plantation fields during the initial phase of construction.
+This process displaced numerous Black farming families and small landowners from Bossier Parish.
+This aspect of the land's history has received minimal public acknowledgment in the base’s official commemorations.

 Barksdale Field was named in honor of 2nd Lieutenant Eugene Hoy Barksdale (1895–1926) on 2 February 1933.
 Lieutenant Barksdale received his wings in Great Britain in 1918 and flew with the British Royal Flying Corps during World War I. Barksdale died on 11 August 1926, over McCook Field near Dayton, Ohio, when testing a Douglas O-2 observation airplane for spin characteristics.
 He did not recover from a flat spin, and while parachuting out of the plane his parachute was caught in the wing's brace wires, causing Barksdale to fall to his death.
 He was buried with full military honors in Arlington National Cemetery.

 The name of the airfield was changed to Barksdale Air Force Base on 13 February 1948, concurrent with the establishment of the United States Air Force as a separate military branch.

 Airships were still in use when field construction began, so Hangars One and Two were built large enough to accommodate them.
 No airships were ever assigned, but each hangar was large enough to accommodate two Boeing B-52 Stratofortress bombers wingtip to wingtip, which proved invaluable for Big Belly and Pacer Plank modifications managed by Boeing's Wichita plant between 1965 and 1973.
 Half of the B-52Fs were deployed from Barksdale, but never returned as they were replaced by B-52Gs after the Vietnam War.